 TravelWhen program personnel employed on the project must engage in travel for sponsored project purposes, their expenses for transportation, lodging, subsistence and related items are allowable, unless restricted in the project award document.
 First class air accommodations are unallowable, except when customary standard airfare would:

-- result in increased costs that would offset transportation savings; or
+- Result in increased costs that would offset transportation savings

 The PI must document the relevant condition(s), which justify airfare costs in excess of the customary standard commercial airfare, e.g. use of first-class airfare, on a case-by-case basis.